DIY vs Hiring a Contractor for Your Barndominium

 4. Permits, Codes & Inspections

-Even rural counties lean on sections of the 2021 IRC for structural, energy, and life-safety rules.
-Steel barndos sometimes fall under the International Building Code, so check your jurisdiction (Barndominium 101 guide explains how).
+Even rural counties lean on sections of the 2021 IRC for structural, energy, and life-safety rules 3.
+Check which edition your county has adopted—some are still on 2018.
+Be sure to confirm with your local building department as codes can vary by jurisdiction.
 Contractors usually bundle permit fees into bids and attend every inspection, while owner-builders must call inspectors, stage ladders, and prove welded connections meet engineer specs.

 5. Financing Your Choice

-The USDA’s single-close construction loan finances both land and build at 100 % LTV in eligible rural areas (details here).
+The USDA’s single-close construction loan finances both land and build at 100% LTV in eligible rural areas (details here) 4.
+However, eligibility depends on income limits, location, and other qualifying factors.
 Most banks still consider barndos “non-conforming,” so having a contractor with a track record can calm underwriters.
-If you go DIY, be ready for detailed draw schedules and contingency reserves of 10 %.
+If you go DIY, be ready for detailed draw schedules (scheduled payments to contractors as work progresses) and contingency reserves of 10% (extra funds set aside for unforeseen costs during construction).

 6. 7 Ultimate Questions to Ask Yourself